 Second Course: Acceptance

-I thought the interviews went well but hadn’t heard a single thing in a few months so I figured they must have chosen someone else and went on living.
-Honestly it pissed me off a bit because I felt I did well and never heard anything more.
+I thought the interviews went well, but hadn’t heard a single thing in a few months so I figured they must have chosen someone else and went on living.
+Honestly it pissed me off a bit because I did well but still never heard anything more.
 When the call finally came, Lisa and I were headed down to San Diego for a day of debauchery and fun at Polite Provisions, an amazing bar featuring classic cocktails from a bygone era.
 The mix of ‘oh my god I am really going to be on the show’ with the ‘oh shit, I really am going to be on the show’ set in.
 I could not believe my ears.
 I made the show!
 I was so excited I could barely contain myself.

 Intermezzo: Some Perspective

 A lot of people assume Chefs to be a serious bunch of folks who quietly toil away on a range, creating brilliant masterpieces deep in the bowels of a restaurant.
 What they don’t fully grasp is we are a band of overweight adrenaline junkies who thrive under pressure, working in extremely hostile environments hellbent on having a good time.
 We work 16 hour shifts with no sick days, holidays or even family days.
-It is frowned upon to not show up for your next shift even if you severed a finger the night before or set yourself on fire trying to pull a derelict pizza out of a remote corner of a wood burning oven.
+It is frowned upon to not show up for your next shift, even if you severed a finger the night before or set yourself on fire trying to pull a derelict pizza out of a remote corner of a wood burning oven.
 I have spent more quality time with my sous chef and kitchen crew than I have with my wife and son.
 We live on lack of sleep, way too much coffee and/or energy drinks and alcohol, living large from one pressured moment to the next.
 The humor runs deep and dark with no subject too taboo to breach.
 The late comedian Redd Foxx would blush at the quantity and quality of sophomoric humor about male reproductive organs that gets spouted while plating intricate dishes.
 It gets so bad that whenever you finally leave the kitchen life there is an awkward and hard adjustment back to societal norms.
 I remember vividly one time my step father made the mistake of asking me to cook for a group of ten visiting ophthalmologists he was presenting a high stakes business venture to.
 The dinner was going fine when a doctor leaned over to politely ask my French mother what the words pinot noir meant.
 I quickly and as a matter of fact replied black penis which would have sent a kitchen crew deprived of sleep and devoid of basic human skills into hysterics but only left my mother and me laughing with a very puzzled doctor scared to say anything more other than business.
 When a prisoner leaves the big house after a 20 year stint he faces the same anxiety reentering the outside world as a chef does leaving his kitchen.
 I can only imagine that the Food Network executives must cringe during filming hoping the editor can straddle a fine line through the humor to make shows suitable for family audiences.

 Fear and panic began to live comfortably with the butterflies in my stomach as my film dates approached.
 I fastidiously watched every single episode of Guy’s Grocery Games taking copious notes to help develop a strategy to win.
 I obsessed over all the details, challenges and plot lines that went into a show.
 My kitchen crew was so supportive and comically kept giving me advice on things to say and do.
 Predictably not many were usable on family TV.
 When I boarded the plane, I began channelling my inner animal trying to muster the culinary strength to outwit my competitors and create plates worthy of my abilities and most of all not make an ass of myself on national TV.
 I dreamed to hold the coveted ten item grocery list in the last contest so badly it was palatable.